GitHub Agentic Workflows

 gh aw init --completions # Install shell completions

-gh aw init --push # Initialize and automatically commit/push changes
+gh aw init --create-pull-request # Initialize and open a pull request

 Terminal window